-In architecture, cupolas are small, most-often dome-like, structures on top of a building, usually with windows or louvers.
+In architecture, copper cupolas are small, most-often dome-like, structures on top of a building, usually with windows or louvers.
 In the past cupolas were often used to provide a lookout or to admit light and air.
 Cupolas usually crown a larger roof or dome.
 Cupolas often appear as small buildings in their own right.
 Cupolas often serve as a lantern, belfry, or belvedere above a main roof.
-In other cases cupolas may crown a tower, spire, or turret. cupolas are found in many cultures' architecture, The chhatri, seen in Indian architecture, fits the definition of a cupola when it is used atop a larger structure.
+In other cases cupolas may crown a tower, spire, or turret.
+Cupolas are found in many cultures' architecture, The chatri, seen in Indian architecture, fits the definition of a cupola when it is used atop a larger structure.
 The cupola is a development during the Renaissance of the oculus, an ancient device found in Roman architecture, but, being weatherproof, was superior for the wetter climates of northern Europe.
 Classic Copper offers three categories of cupolas, vinyl cupolas, wood cupolas, and copper cupolas.

-In addition to our other fine products Classic Copper Works offers copper cupolas and copper cupola roof sections ready to install.
+Classic Copper Workss copper cupolas and copper cupola roof sections are ready to install.
 Our cupolas are fabricated to accommodate your specific roof condition, whether they are being positioned on a ridge, intersecting ridges, a turret, etc.

-In addition to the copper cupolas we create, we also carry the Good Directions wood cupolas and vinyl cupolas.
-These cupola units are self-contained units that do not require any structural framing.
+In addition to the copper cupolas we create, we also carry the Good Directions brand wood and vinyl cupolas.
+These cupolas are self-contained units that do not require any structural framing.
 Most of our cupolas can be adapted to your special needs should you desire more or less height or width.
 Weathervanes may be added to some models for a distinctive appeal.

 Classic Copper Works offers custom fabricated copper cupolas and copper cupola roof sections ready to install.
 Just let us know what you want and we will be happy to quote your custom cupola.